top of page

 3. Height and weight

-4. Current non-purposeful activity level (i.e. activity you do outside of the gym or NEAT)
+4. Current non-purposeful activity level (i.e. any movement you do outside of the gym, like gardening or cleaning your house)

-The relationship between macros and calories is important for those wanting to lose weight and/or have body re-composition because:
+The relationship between macros and calories is important to consider for body recomposition goals because:

 • To lose weight you must be in a caloric deficit (expending more calories than you are consuming).